HwajinChoi/Home/index.md

 ## Hwa Jin Choi

-You can use the [editor on GitHub](https://github.com/HwajinChoi/Home/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Education
 :school:	**MA in Division of Environmental Science and Engineering    2019-present**
           Pohang University of Science and Technology (POSTECH), Pohang, Republic of Korea